 During the course of the Head Start program day, breakfast and lunch (and snack where applicable) will be served.
 Head Start gives special attention to the food requirements of children.
 Water will be offered to the children throughout the school day.
 Children are encouraged to eat and experiment with new foods.
 Food is not used as a reward or a punishment.
 All staff is expected (and any other adult present is encouraged) to eat at the table with the children and converse with them.
 Mealtime is a happy, pleasant experience for all.
 The meals are planned to provide children the opportunity to become familiar with different foods, and experience a variety of food shapes, textures and colors.
 Per Head Start standards, meals are served family-style.
 We encourage the children to try all meal components with the appropriate portion sizes.
 Seconds will be offered to children after they try other items from their tray.
-Meals are not served family-style at the centers located in school districts.
+Meals are not served family-style at the centers located in school districts, or if significant illness is reported at the center.